PTSD may affect anyone who has faced trauma

 PTSD treatment

 Treatment for PTSD usually involves a combination of psychotherapy, or “talk therapy,” and medication.
-Cognitive behavioral therapy (CBT) is particularly helpful in treating PTSD and may include:
+Cognitive behavioral therapy (CBT) is particularly helpful in treating PTSD.
+It may include:

 • Exposure therapy, which can help address and manage fear.
 During treatment, people with PTSD are exposed to the trauma safely using mental imagery, writing, or visiting the place where the trauma occurred.

-• Cognitive restructuring, which can help a person with PTSD get a more realistic sense of the trauma so they can view the event in a constructive way.
+• Cognitive restructuring, which can help a person with PTSD get a more realistic sense of the trauma.
+This helps them view the event in a constructive way.

-CBT can also be used to teach coping skills, so that a person with PTSD can learn how to better deal with stress, anxiety, and anger associated with the traumatic experience.
+CBT can also be used to teach coping skills.
+This is so a person with PTSD can learn how to better deal with stress, anxiety, and anger linked to the traumatic experience.

 On the medication front, the U.S. Food & Drug Administration (FDA) has approved two medications for PTSD: sertraline (Zoloft) and paroxetine (Paxil).
 Both are a type of antidepressant called a selective serotonin reuptake inhibitor (SSRI).
 These medicines can help relieve feelings of sadness, worry, and numbness.
-Other prescription medications may be prescribed to treat certain PTSD symptoms, as well, but there are no over-the-counter medications approved to treat the disorder.
+Other medications may be prescribed to treat certain PTSD symptoms, as well.
+But there are no over-the-counter medications approved to treat the disorder.

 If you or a loved one has PTSD symptoms, seek help as soon as possible.
 If left untreated, PTSD can cause severe suffering and have dangerous long-term effects.